EdDataScienceEES/tutorial-RachelBrown03/index.md

 # Purpose of the script
 # Your name, date and email

-# Your working directory, set to the folder you just downloaded from Github, e.g.:
+# Your working directory, set to the folder you want to save to, e.g.:
-setwd("~/Downloads/CC-intro-to-CLT")
+setwd("~/Documents/CC-intro-to-CLT")

 # Install the package (if not already installed)
 install.packages("palmerpenguins")